therandomuser03/nexreel/README.md

 ## Contributing

-Contributions are welcomed!
+Contributions are welcome!
 If you wish to enhance NexReel, please follow these steps:

 1. **Fork the Repository**: Click the fork button on GitHub
 2. **Create a New Branch**: